2019 Afghan presidential election: Electoral system

-Presidential elections in Afghanistan are conducted using a two-round system.
-If no candidate receives a majority of the vote in the first round, a second round is held featuring the top two candidates from the first round.
+Presidential elections in Afghanistan were conducted using a two-round system.
+If no candidate received a majority of the vote in the first round, a second round would have been held featuring the top two candidates from the first round.

 Campaign

 One of the leading candidates, Mohammad Hanif Atmar, suspended his campaign in August 2019.
 Atmar's campaign said that the suspension was due to the poor security situation and the ongoing peace process.
 The Taliban carried out attacks to disrupt the campaign.
 On 17 September 2019, a suicide bomber attacked the campaign rally of President Ashraf Ghani, killing 26 people and wounding 42.
 Less than an hour later, the Taliban carried out another suicide bomb attack near the US Embassy and the Afghan Defense Ministry, killing 22 people and wounding around 38.

 Voting

 On 28 September 2019, several people headed to cast their vote despite the direct threats to the civilians from the Taliban.
 However, the turnout was a historical low, where only around 1.6 million showed up from the 9.7 million registered voters.
 Despite low turnout, voting during election day was described by Reuters as being held in a "relative calm" situation, with 3 deaths and 37 injuries occurring due to "small-scale" Taliban attacks.
 Al Jazeera also noted that in spite of the low voter turnout, violence was only "sporadic."
 However, a tally held by The New York Times, which was based on conversations with local officials, found a death toll of "at least 30 security personnel and 10 civilians", and a number of "at least 40 security forces and 150 civilians" injured—which, according to the Times, was "much higher than the official reports, but in line with the average daily toll of the country’s long-running war."
 Reports of low casualties were also backed by The Washington Post and Arab News.
 Arab News journalist Sayed Salahuddin even stated that "the death toll was lower than on previous election days" and that conversations with Afghan residents suggested that "there was less violence than at last year’s parliamentary election."
 Salahuddin also stated that "at some polling centers, security forces outnumbered voters."

 The election commission also resorted to biometric voter verification machines for the first time, which took the fingerprints and picture of every voter and recorded the time they cast their ballot.
 The technical system was opted to combat the growing fraudulent instances during elections in Afghanistan.

 Violence, Taliban threats, and widespread allegations of mismanagement and abuse marred the election.
 Turnout on election day was low.